Skip to content

 Channel Incentive Programmes can be a highly effective way to influence channel behaviours to help you meet your business goals.

 On the surface, it looks easy.
 But, they require a lot of planning and organisations may face several challenges along the way.
-Managing them often requires specialist skills to combine and analyse complex data sets, to establish which partner has achieved what goals.

 Below, we break down the components of a typical channel incentive programme to help you understand how to alleviate the issues.